TobikoData/sqlmesh/docs/reference/cli.md

                      will be applied.
   -e, --end TEXT     The end datetime of the interval for which this command
                      will be applied.
-  -l, --latest TEXT  The latest time used for non incremental datasets
-                     (defaults to now).
+  --execution-time TEXT The execution time (defaults to now).
   --help             Show this message and exit.
 ```